Skip to Content

 1. Journals.

-1. No credit may be given without the approval of a faculty advisor or the Associate Dean for Academic Affairs.
+2. No credit may be given without the approval of a faculty advisor or the Associate Dean for Academic Affairs.

-3. To obtain credit for being on the editorial board, a student must complete a form available in the Office of the Registrar/Academic Services.
+4. To obtain credit for being on the editorial board, a student must complete a form available in the Office of the Registrar/Academic Services.

 1. Supervised Extracurricular Competition.

-1. The program must be supervised or advised by a faculty member and approved for credit by the curriculum committee or the Associate Dean for Academic Affairs.
+2. The program must be supervised or advised by a faculty member and approved for credit by the curriculum committee or the Associate Dean for Academic Affairs.

-3. The student must complete a written exercise in connection with the activity, which will be evaluated by the faculty supervisor or advisor.
+4. The student must complete a written exercise in connection with the activity, which will be evaluated by the faculty supervisor or advisor.
 In many cases this will be a requirement of the competition.
-When there is no such requirement, students may receive credit if they reduce their learning to a written form that is evaluated by the faculty supervisor or adviser.
+When there is no such requirement, students may receive credit if they reduce their learning to a written form which is evaluated by the faculty supervisor or adviser.
 This may take the form of a brief, trial memorandum, file memorandum, or other document relating to what they learned in the preparation for the competition.
 If the rules of the competition limit the involvement of faculty supervisors or advisers, evaluation and criticism of the written product may be postponed until the competition is complete.

-4. To obtain credit for supervised extracurricular competition, a student must complete a form available in the Office of the Registrar/Academic Services.
+5. To obtain credit for supervised extracurricular competition, a student must complete a form available in the Office of the Registrar/Academic Services.

 F. Credit Hour Policy.

-1. In accordance with ABA Standard 310 (b), a “credit hour” is an amount of work that reasonably approximates: (1) not less than one hour of classroom or direct faculty instruction and two hours of out-of-class student work per week for fifteen weeks, or the equivalent amount of work over a different amount of time; or (2) at least an equivalent amount of work as required in number (1) of this definition for other academic activities as established by the institution, including clinical, simulation, field placement, co-curricular, and other academic work leading to the award of credit hours.
+A “credit hour” is an amount of work that reasonably approximates: (1) not less than one hour of classroom or direct faculty instruction and two hours of out-of-class student work per week for fifteen weeks, or the equivalent amount of work over a different amount of time; or (2) at least an equivalent amount of work as required in number (1) of this definition for other academic activities as established by the institution, including clinical, simulation, field placement, co-curricular, and other academic work leading to the award of credit hours.

-1. For each course, the course faculty member must determine that adequate work has been assigned such that a student would be expected to spend a minimum of 30 hours a semester per credit hour outside of the classroom in preparation for the course.
+1. For each course, the course instructor must determine that adequate work has been assigned such that a student would be expected to spend a minimum of 30 hours a semester per credit hour outside of the classroom in preparation for the course.
 The hours include time spent preparing for and taking exams.

-1. The Associate Dean for Academic Affairs is responsible for interpreting this Policy to ensure consistency and compliance with ABA Accreditation standards and conducting a review of course syllabi every 3 years to ensure compliance with this credit hour policy.
+1. The Associate Dean for Academic Affairs is responsible for interpreting this Policy to ensure consistency and compliance with ABA Accreditation standards and conducting a review of course syllabi every three years to ensure compliance with this credit hour policy.
 At the Associate Dean’s request, the Curriculum Committee will further review a number of course syllabi to ensure compliance.

-G. Employment While Enrolled as a "Full Time Student".
+G. Employment While Enrolled as a "Full Time Student."

 Because of the rigorous nature of the Law School curriculum and the requirements of law school accrediting agencies, law students are required to be “full time” students.
 Students should not be employed during the first year of law school.
-Excessive employment during the second and third year is inadvisable; if undertaken employment should not exceed fifteen hours per week and must not exceed twenty hours per week during the second and third years of law school.
-The fact of employment will not be considered a mitigating factor in the event of academic difficulties.

 H. Pass/Fail Grading.